shoaibl9/webscrape-tutorial/README.md

-Learning to webscrape in Python using beautiful_soup
+Learning to webscrape in Python using Beautiful Soup.

 https://www.youtube.com/watch?v=XQgXKtPSzUI